paulojraposo/FlowMaps/README.md

 The script produces just the skeletal polylines for the flows.
 Once you have those, use your favorite GIS (e.g., QGIS at <a href="https://qgis.org" target="_blank">https://qgis.org</a>) to symbolize them, for example by drawing line or arrow widths according to the FlowMag attribute, as in the image at top.

 The provided QML file can help you get started with symbolizing your flow lines in QGIS 3.
-It defines a classification scheme based on testdata.csv, some colors, a layer rendering order that draws flows with smaller FlowMag values on top of those with larger, and an arrow size definition based on fractions of the FlowMag attribute (i.e., arrow end width, head width, and head length are each defined with an SQL-like statement dividing the value of FlowMag by the arbitrary value of 300).
+It defines a classification scheme based on testdata.csv, some colors, a layer rendering order that draws flows with smaller FlowMag values on top of those with larger, a drop shadow, and an arrow size definition based on fractions of the FlowMag attribute (i.e., arrow end width, head width, and head length are each defined with an SQL-like statement dividing the value of FlowMag by the arbitrary value of 300).
 You'll almost certainly have to change the values for the class breaks and the symbol drawing and scaling parameters in the QGIS Layer Properties window to choices that fit your own data and map, but you can start by adjusting the values given in the QML file, after loading it using the menu option illustrated below.

 <img src="figures/qmlloadscreencap.png"><br>